StevenWatremez/dashlib/README.md

 ![alt dashlib screen shot](./img/home.png)

 This project is under contruction.
-For now libraries is fetched from cocoapods.
+For now libraries are fetched from cocoapods.
 There is an hardcode array to provide libraries to fetch inside [mock-libraries.ts](./src/app/mock-libraries.ts).

 ## TODO
 - [ ] manage other central lib like maven-central